RAM AND THE HE-GOAT

 remains of the Medo-Persian and Grecian kingdoms.
 At that time, far

-down in history, Gabriel says, a man will arise who will be
+down in world history, Gabriel says, a stern-faced king, a master of intrigue will arise ... who will be

-unstoppable in his power, craft and wickedness.
+unstoppable in power, craft and wickedness.
 Undoubtedly, he is

-talking about Antichrist, who will arrive and dominate the world
+talking about Antichrist, who will arise during the Tribulation and dominate the world

 you what will happen later in the time of wrath,